Smith & Wesson Model 2: 1st Model

 The first model of the .38 Single Action can be identified by its smooth barrel (lacking fluting), and the long extractor shroud similar to the Smith & Wesson Model 3 Russian pistol, which lent it the nickname "Baby Russian".
 It had a spur trigger and lacked a trigger guard.
 Models were available in blued or nickel-plated finishes, and the majority were produced with 3 1/2-inch or 4-inch barrels, although barrels as long as 7 inches were sold.

 Serial numbers range from 1 through to 25,548 between 1876 and 1877.
 This pistol was used by the Baltimore Police Department from 1876 to 1917 and such revolvers are marked "City of Balto".

 2nd Model

-The second model of the 38 Single Action used a shorter and more efficient ejection and extraction system and lack the shroud of the 1st model.
+The second model of the 38 Single Action used a shorter and more efficient ejection and extraction system and lacked the shroud of the 1st model.
 It was produced in blued steel and nickel-plated versions, with most models having a 3 1/2-inch or 4 1/2-inch barrel.
 Rare versions had barrels of 6, 8 and 10 inches in length.

 These revolvers had a spur trigger, lacked a trigger guard and were serial numbered consecutively from 1 through 108,255.